Languages of Vanuatu: Bislama

 Bislama, a creole language derived from English, similar to Tok Pisin of Papua New Guinea and other nearby creoles, is the first language of many urban ni-Vanuatu, that is, the residents of Port Vila and Luganville; it is the most common second language elsewhere in the Vanuatu islands.

 In recent years, the use of Bislama as a first language has considerably encroached on indigenous languages, whose use in the population has receded from 73.1 to 63.2 percent between 1999 and 2009.

 Out of the three official languages, Bislama is the most spoken in Vanuatu, followed by English, and lastly French.

 English and French

 From the times when Vanuatu was a British-French condominium, there is still an unofficial separation line between regions where English or French are taught at school.
 According to Ethnologue, English is the first language of 6,000 people (2% of the population) and it is spoken as a second language by 120,000 people (40%).
 French is the first language of 1,800 people (1%) and is spoken as a second language by 87,000 people (29%).

 The majority of the country's population (63.2% in 2009) speak an indigenous language as their first language, with Bislama as a second language.
-As for English and French, they belong to a third circle, in spite of their official status.
+English and French are generally spoken as third languages, in spite of their official status.